Belgrade Beer Fest

 User is NOW at the Festival:

-Screen 6: User observe the upcoming concerts on 4 stages
+Screen 6: Users observe the upcoming concerts on 4 stages

-Screen 7: User add the notifications next to the prefered artist
+Screen 7: The User added the notifications next to the preferred artist

-Screen 8: User is back to Homepage, and selects Profile
+Screen 8: User is back on the Homepage, and selects Profile

-Screen 9: User shows the barcode to get the free beer
+Screen 9: The User shows the barcode to get the free beer

-Screen 10: Phone vibrates - nUser get a notification about the upcoming concert
+Screen 10: Phone vibrates - The user gets a notification about the upcoming concert

 Learnings